netdata/learn/docs/cloud/insights/metric-correlations.md

 The menu then displays information about the selected area and reference baseline.
 Metric Correlations uses the reference baseline to discover which additional metrics are most closely connected to the selected metrics.

-Press the **Find Correlations** button to start up the correlations service, the button is only enabled when a valid timeframe is selected (at least 15 seconds).
-Once pressed, the service will score all available metrics on your node and returns a filtered version of the Netdata dashboard.
+Press the **Find Correlations** button to start up the correlations process, the button is only enabled when a valid timeframe is selected (at least 15 seconds).
+Once pressed, the process will score all available metrics on your node and returns a filtered version of the Netdata dashboard.
 Now, you'll see only those metrics that have changed the most between a baseline window and the highlighted window you have selected.

 ![Metric Correlations results](https://user-images.githubusercontent.com/2178292/181751182-25e0890d-a5f4-4799-9936-1523603cf97d.png)